romainsacchi/carculator/docs/introduction.rst

     :alt: Alternative text

 Any other attributes of the CarModel class can be obtained in a similar way.
-Hence, the following lists all direct exhaust emissions included in the inventory of an petrol Van in 2017:
+Hence, the following code lists all direct exhaust emissions included in the inventory of an petrol Van in 2017:

 List of all the given and calculated parameters of the car model: